Codimension one foliations with Bott-Morse singularities II

 We then extend to Bott-Morse foliations a reduction technique introduced in \cite{Camacho-Scardua}, that we call {\it foliated surgery}, that allows us to reduce, under appropriate conditions, the number of components of the singular set of a foliation.
 This technique is used in \cite{Camacho-Scardua, Camacho-Scardua2} to prove that a closed $m$-manifold supporting a {\it Morse foliation} with strictly more centers than saddles is homeomorphic to the $m$-sphere $S^m$ or to a {\it Kuiper-Eells manifold}, {\it i.e.}, a closed manifold supporting a Morse function with three singular points.
 This generalizes the classical ``sphere recognition theorem" of Reeb and an analogous result by Kuiper-Eells.

-In this article we follow the same strategy, which is now somehow harder because the singular set of the foliation may have dimension $> 0$ and components of different dimensions.
+In this article we follow the same strategy, which is now harder because the singular set of the foliation may have dimension $> 0$ and components of different dimensions.
 The idea is the following.
 Let $N\subset \sing(\fa)$ be a center type component.
 If $\fa$ is not compact then $\partial \mathcal C(N,\fa)$, the boundary of its basin, contains some saddle singularity $N_0\subset \sing(\fa)$.
 Denote by $\Lambda(N_0)$ the union of $N_0$ and all separatrices of $N_0$.
 Since $m$ is $3$, there are cases where $\Lambda(N_0) \setminus N_0$ is not connected.
 Then the ``external leaves" $L_e$, those ``beyond" the boundary $\partial \mathcal C(N,\fa)$, are such that $L_e \setminus (L_e\cap W)$ has two connected components, where $W$ is a distinguished neighborhood of $N$.
 In this case our Stability Theorem~\ref{Theorem:partialstabilitytheorem} only gives information about the connected component of $L_e\setminus (L_e \cap W)$ which is close to the basin $\C(N, \fa)$.
 The topology of the other connected component has to be controlled by some other additional information.